Institutional Review Board Process

 Please note, some Schools and Departments have adopted their own policies and practices involving the submission of an IRB application.
 Please check with your PI and/or Department's Administrative office prior to submitting to our office to ensure you are within their guidelines.
 (GSEHD, SPHHS)

 Preliminary Review (Pre-Review)

-For exempt or expedited submissions, an IRB Designee will then conduct a formal review of the study and render an evaluation of your study submission.
+For research submissions that are minimal risk but do not meet one of the exempt categories, an IRB Designee will then conduct a formal review of the study and render an evaluation of your study submission.
 The IRB Designee will either issue an approval or ask for final edits to your submission materials.
 The IRB Analyst will inform you of these final requested edits and work with you to resolve them.

-For Full Board studies, the Administrator will advise you when the study is scheduled for full board review.
-The ability to schedule a study for Full Board review is related to the pre-review response time, time on the IRB's agenda, and any specific specialities that may be required for the review.
-Once a study is reviewed by the Full Board, the Administrator will communicate any changes requesed by the IRB and will work with you to resolve any issues.
+For Full Board studies, the IRB Administrator will advise you when the study is scheduled for full board review.
+The ability to schedule a study for Full Board review is related to the pre-review response time, time on the IRB's agenda, and expertise that may be required for the review.
+Once a study is reviewed by the Full Board, the IRB Administrator will communicate any changes requested by the IRB and will work with you to resolve any issues.